ssharoff/ETM/README.md

 # ETM

-My modifications to the code for Embedding Topic Modeling.
+These are some modifications to the code for Embedding Topic Modeling.
 My main contributions concern adding a Python script to convert a one-line corpus into a BoW (bag of words) representation and to apply an existing topic model to this dataset.

 First use your own corpus in the one-line per document format to encode it to a BoW matrix:
 ```